 Dr. Juan Sánchez Muñoz

-Dr. Muñoz previously held an appointment in TTU's College of Education as a Full Professor in the Department of Curriculum & Instruction and was an inductee of the TTU Teaching Academy.
-In the College he served as Coordinator of the Bilingual Education and Diversity Studies program and was a founding member and Director of the College of Education's, Center for Research on Leadership and Education.
-Prior to joining Texas Tech, Dr. Muñoz was also a faculty member in the Department of Secondary Education at California State University Fullerton.
+Before arriving in the Lone Star State, Dr. Muñoz was also a faculty member in the Department of Secondary Education at California State University Fullerton.
 His research interests examine the education of at-risk students and the learning needs of ethnically and linguistically diverse students.

 Dr. Muñoz earned a Bachelor of Arts in Psychology from the University of California, Santa Barbara.
-After returning from military service in the U.S. Marine Corps during the 1990-91 Gulf Crisis, he attended California State University, Los Angeles, where he earned a Master of Arts degree in Mexican-American Studies with an emphasis in literature and literary theory.
+After returning from military service in the U.S. Marine Corps during the 1990-91 Gulf Crisis, he attended California State University, Los Angeles, where he earned a Master of Arts degree in Mexican-American Studies with an emphasis in literature.
 He completed his Doctorate of Philosophy at the University of California, Los Angeles, where he studied Curriculum & Instruction in the Division of Urban Schooling.

 Prior to attending UCLA, Dr. Muñoz was a secondary school teacher, an instructor in the California Community College system, and an adjunct faculty member at Pacific Oakes and Whittier Colleges.